How To Make Homemade Mayonnaise Stay Fresh Up to a Month

 Don’t worry.
 Adding a small amount of whey won’t affect the taste of your mayo.

-If you’ve never made mayonnaise before, you may not know that ordinarily, homemade mayonnaise recipes are supposedly only good for a week in the fridge.
+If you’ve never made mayonnaise, you may not know that homemade mayo recipes are only good for a week in the fridge.
 Of course, commercially-made mayonnaise has preservatives added, so it keeps much longer.

-So why make it myself?
+So why make it yourself?
 I don’t know about you, but our mayonnaise usage can be sporadic.
-I’m afraid I couldn’t use an entire recipe in a week.
+I’m afraid I couldn’t use an entire batch of homemade mayonnaise in a week.
+This long-lasting mayonnaise recipe is ideal for those who don’t use mayo daily but want a fresh batch available anytime.

 As it turns out, adding whey (that yellowish liquid you see collected on top when you first open a container of yogurt) to homemade mayo seems to extend the freshness window up to a month.
 It’s called Lacto-fermented mayonnaise or fermented mayonnaise.